HealthXCross

 8/07/2022 - “Heterogeneous absences: the making of one digital health”, EASST 2022

-Contenuto: Presentation by Lucilla Barchetta, Panel ‘Data, algorithms, absence and alterity’, organized by Francis Lee & Michela Cozza, 8 July 2022
+Presentation by Lucilla Barchetta, Panel ‘Data, algorithms, absence and alterity’, organized by Francis Lee and Michela Cozza, 8 July 2022.

-Presentation by Lucilla Barchetta, Panel ‘Bringing STS up to speed?
-The digital as practice’ organized by Roos Hopman & Ingmar Lippert, 6 July 2022 Madrid
+Presentation by Lucilla Barchetta, Panel "Bringing STS up to speed?
+The digital as practice" organized by Roos Hopman and Ingmar Lippert, 6 July 2022 Madrid.

 6-10/06/2022 - "Co-production of Knowledge, Open Science and Anthropologies of the Future", RAI Virtual Conference

-Our Postdoctoral researcher Lucilla Barchetta, together with Adrienne Mannov (Aarhus University), will convene the panel titled “Co-production of knowledge, open science and anthropologies of the future” at RAI Anthropology, AI and the Future of Human Society Virtual Conference, 6-10 June 2022.
-Cfp is now open and the deadline for applications is the 25th of February 2022.
+Panel organized by Lucilla Barchetta with Adrienne Mannov (Aarhus University) titled 'Co-production of knowledge, open science and anthropologies of the future' at RAI Anthropology, AI and the Future of Human Society Virtual Conference, 6-10 June 2022.

 6/01/2022 - "Workshop on Digital Anthropology.
 How can we study digital infrastructures ethnographically?", an Antech event

-Roberta Raffaetà and Lucilla Barchetta will participate in the “Workshop on Digital Anthropology.
-How can we study digital infrastructures ethnographically?”, a workshop with Hannah Knox and Maja Hojer Bruun, at Aarhus University, the 6th of January 2022.
+Participation by Roberta Raffaetà and Lucilla Barchetta in the "Workshop on Digital Anthropology.
+How can we study digital infrastructures ethnographically?", a workshop with Hannah Knox and Maja Hojer Bruun, at Aarhus University, the 6th of January 2022.

 18/11/2021 - AAA annual meeting "Truth and Responsibility"